 Last Updated on

+Why Do I Need Teeth Removed for My Braces?
 The process of getting braces involves a strategy that a specialist tailors to your specific dental situation.
-Your orthodontist may suggest that you have some teeth pulled before he can start the process of creating custom brackets and putting braces on your teeth.
-He may want to pull just one or two teeth, or he may notify you that he would like to remove four or more.
-Here’s some information about that procedure and why it may be necessary for the success of your teeth alignment project.
+Your orthodontist might suggest that you have some teeth pulled allowing space.
+He might want to pull just one or two teeth or notify you that he would like to remove four or more.
+In this post, we’ll answer the question – Do I need teeth removed for my braces?
+Let’s get cracking.

 The Condition of the Teeth